Turning points of a time series

 The functions are borrowed from the contributed R package

-and made ready for working together with univariate
+pastecs and made ready for working together with univariate

-objects.
+timeSeries objects.
 You need not to load the R package

-, the code parts we need here are builtin in the
+pastecs, the code parts we need here are builtin in the

-timeSeries
+timeSeries package.

-We have renamed the function turnpoints
+We have renamed the function turnpoints to turns to

 distinguish between the original function in the contributed R package

-and our Rmetrics function wrapper.
+pastecs and our Rmetrics function wrapper.

 For further details please consult the help page from the contributed

-R package pastecs
+R package pastecs.

 Value

-, an object of class timeSeries
+for turns, an object of class timeSeries.

-, an object of class turnpoints
+for turnsStats, an object of class turnpoints with the

 following entries: